 Cardano White Paper Explained

-Unlike the previous two cryptocurrencies, Cardano itself does not have a white paper.
+Unlike the previous two cryptocurrencies, Cardano does not have a white paper.
 Instead, the white paper for Cardano’s proof-of-stake protocol, Ouroboros, acts as the white paper for the cryptocurrency system.
-The white paper states that through the use of Ouroboros, Cardano both can process transactions faster than Bitcoin and Ethereum – the former of which uses proof-of-work protocols instead, and the latter of which initially did – and is more environmentally friendly than proof-of-work protocols.
+The white paper states that through the use of Ouroboros, Cardano both can process transactions faster than Bitcoin and Ethereum – the former of which uses proof-of-work protocols instead and the latter of which initially did – and is more environmentally friendly than proof-of-work protocols.
 The white paper goes into great detail about how each aspect of the system works.
 It also provides data to support its claims of its usefulness and efficiency compared to Bitcoin and Ethereum.

 Cryptocurrency White Paper: The Bottom Line